TheRaytracers/freecad-povray-render/CONTRIBUTING.md

 # Developer Documentation

 ## The Goal of the Project
-The ExportToPovRay macro is intended to export as many solid CSG objects as possible from the FreeCAD Part workbench into a corresponding Pov-Ray.
+The ExportToPovRay macro is intended to export as many solid CSG objects as possible from the FreeCAD Part workbench into a corresponding POV-Ray.
 Convert scene description.
-The object tree with its Boolean operations in the Pov-Ray file.
+The object tree with its Boolean operations in the POV-Ray file.
-The user should be able to modify the Pov-Ray file so that the extensive possibilities of Pov-Ray for a photorealistic display can be used (textures, light effects, etc.)
+The user should be able to modify the POV-Ray file so that the extensive possibilities of POV-Ray for a photorealistic display can be used (textures, light effects, etc.)
 The main principle is to keep the POV-Ray file as clear as possible, so that objects can be found quickly.